buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

 BuildStep
 ---------

-.. py:class:: BuildStep(name, locks, haltOnFailure, flunkOnWarnings, flunkOnFailure, warnOnWarnings, warnOnFailure, alwaysRun, progressMetrics, useProgress, doStepIf, hideInWaterfallIf)
+.. py:class:: BuildStep(name, locks, haltOnFailure, flunkOnWarnings, flunkOnFailure, warnOnWarnings, warnOnFailure, alwaysRun, progressMetrics, useProgress, doStepIf, hideStepIf)

     All constructor arguments must be given as keyword arguments.
 Each constructor parameter is copied to the corresponding attribute.